DAY 1: Arrive Girona or Figueres & transfer to Sant Pere Pescador

 How fit do I need to be?

 The trails in Catalonia are generally not difficult to walk.
 However you may encounter sections of path that are challenging - either because of terrain or gradient.
-This is particulary true of the coastpath bewtween Playa Canyeles and Cadaques where the path often drops to beaches.
+This is particularly true of the coast path between Playa Canyeles and Cadaques where the path often drops to beaches.
 Proper walking footwear should be worn, preferably with ankle support as this can help where ascents/descents are on uneven ground.
-It helps to have done some multi day walking before and regular cardio vascular exercise prior to your holiday will increase your fitness levels and therefore your enjoyment of the walk.
+It helps to have done some multi-day walking before and regular cardio vascular exercise prior to your holiday will increase your fitness levels and therefore your enjoyment of the walk.

 How far in advance do I need to book?

 The accommodation we use on our walking holidays is of a high standard.
 In order to maintain high levels of comfort, service and attention we favour smaller independent hotels and guest houses which can get booked up very quickly at peak times.
 In order to avoid disappointment it is a good idea to contact us as soon as you are aware of your available dates and to have an alternate date range in mind just in case.

 You will need good walking shoes/boots, comfortable walking clothes - preferably layered and trousers that "zip" into shorts are particularly useful when the sun is up, a daypack/Hydration pack, a hat with wide brim that covers neck and sunblock.
 You can download a full equipment list from the downloads page of our website and one will be provided in your info pack.

 This walking holiday can be enjoyed from March - November (not in July and August due to the heat).
 The Spanish climate is usually always more favourable than the UK.
 Walking is best in Spring and early Autumn.

 What happens if I can’t walk a stage?